QubesOS/qubes-doc/common-tasks/pci-devices.md

-#Bringing PCI device back to dom0
+#Bringing PCI Devices Back to dom0
 By default, when a device is detached from a VM (or when a VM with an attached PCI device is shut down), the device is *not* automatically attached back to dom0.

 This is an intended feature.